annaesvensson/yellow-toc/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `TocHeadingNumber` = show headings with number, 1 or 0
+`TocHeadingLevels` = heading levels to be displayed, 1 to 5

 ## Developer